hector-crean/ws-rooms/README.md

 # ws-rooms

-An attempt to replicate the infrastructure of `liveblocks` (https://liveblocks.io/docs/platform/websocket-infrastructure)
+An attempt to replicate the infrastructure of `liveblocks` (https://liveblocks.io/docs/platform/websocket-infrastructure).
+Liveblocks provides a brilliant infrastructure for creating collaborative applications in the same vein as Figma, or Google Docs.
+[Rayon](https://www.rayon.design/) is a useful example of a application which has folded Liveblocks deep within its stack.

 <p align="center">
   <a href="https://liveblocks.io#gh-light-mode-only">